 Press the ENTER key to select Reset All.
 A screen displays that asks for verification to reset all setup settings to factory default settings.
-Press the OK soffkey to abort the reset all operation.)
-A status continue.
-(Press the EXIT soffkey to abort the reset all operation.) message displays verifying that the reset of all settings was successful.
+Press the OK softkey $\checkmark$ to continue.
+(Press the EXIT softkey to abort the reset all operation.)
+A status message displays verifying that the reset of all settings was successful.